Orcro/urltester/README.md

 Copyright © 2021 Orcro Ltd.

-This program and the accompanying materials are made available under the terms of the Apache License Version 2.0 which is available at (www.apache.org/licenses/LICENSE-2.0.txt)[www.apache.org/licenses/LICENSE-2.0.txt].
+This program and the accompanying materials are made available under the terms of the Apache License Version 2.0 which is available at [www.apache.org/licenses/LICENSE-2.0.txt](www.apache.org/licenses/LICENSE-2.0.txt).

 ### Dependencies

-There is one dependency `clj-http`[https://github.com/dakrone/clj-http].
+There is one dependency [clj-http](https://github.com/dakrone/clj-http).
 That software package is released under the MIT license with the following copyright notice:

 > Copyright (c) 2013 M. Lee Hinman

+### REUSE

+This project is [REUSE](https://reuse.software) compliant and uses SPDX standard file headers.

 ## Contact